 Extended Storage and Surprise Weekends

 There is one advantage to living in Michigan’s sometimes frigid climate.
-If the winter weather is making boating for you impossible, you can get reduced premiums for your agreed-upon months of non-use.
-But be careful, sometimes our crazy Michigan weather offers warm surprises in non-boating months and you may be inspired to take the boat out on an unusually non-spring or fall-like weekend.
+If the winter weather is making boating for you impossible, you can reduce your premium for your agreed-upon months of non-use.
+But be careful, sometimes our crazy Michigan weather offers warm surprises in non-boating months.
+This may inspire you to take the boat out on an unusually non-spring or fall-like weekend.
 But before you do that, call us and make sure you’re covered.

 What About During Transport?

-If you are regularly traveling to lake destinations, and your boat or jet-ski(s) are small enough for a trailer, you need to make sure you’re covered in the case of an accident.
+If you are regularly traveling to lake destinations, and your boat or jet-ski(s) are small enough for a trailer.
+But you should have insurance in the case of an accident.
 Chances are you’ll be covered by your auto insurance, but make sure and call us before you tow.
 Obviously, if you already have one of our home/car/boat umbrella policies, you’ll be fine.
 The same goes for damage that might occur when the watercraft is parked on your property.

 If You’re Still Waffling on Getting Insurance…

-This article has laid out a number of reasons why you need to insure your watercraft, but if you need another reason, know that if you have paid for your boat with a bank loan, most will require insurance.
+This article has laid out a number of reasons why you need insurance for your watercraft, but if you need another reason, know that if you have paid for your boat with a bank loan, most will require insurance.
 Many marinas also require insurance before you can use their facilities.